High Wind Warning issued for Los Angeles County San Fernando Valley, Malibu Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-18 22:00:00 PST Expires: 2022-11-19 15:00:00 PST Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside near large trees.
+Effective: 2022-11-19 04:27:00 PST Expires: 2022-11-19 15:00:00 PST Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside near large trees.
 If possible, remain at home during the windstorm and avoid windows.
 Use caution if you must drive.
-Target Area: Los Angeles County Mountains HIGH WIND WARNING IN EFFECT FROM 10 PM THIS EVENING TO 3 PM PST SATURDAY * WHAT...Areas of northeast winds 35 to 45 mph with gusts up to 70 mph expected. * WHERE...Los Angeles County Mountains. * WHEN...From 10 PM this evening to 3 PM PST Saturday. * IMPACTS...Damaging winds may blow down large objects such as trees and power lines.
+Target Area: Los Angeles County Mountains; Santa Monica Mountains HIGH WIND WARNING REMAINS IN EFFECT UNTIL 3 PM PST THIS AFTERNOON * WHAT...Areas of northeast winds 30 to 45 mph with gusts up to 70 mph expected. * WHERE...Los Angeles County Mountains and Santa Monica Mountains. * WHEN...Until 3 PM PST this afternoon. * IMPACTS...Damaging winds may blow down large objects such as trees and power lines.
 Power outages are possible.
-Travel will be difficult, especially for drivers of high profile vehicles. * ADDITIONAL DETAILS...Winds will be strongest late tonight through late Saturday morning.
+Travel will be difficult, especially for drivers of high profile vehicles.
+This includes Kanan, Malibu Canyon, Topanga, and Decker Canyon Roads. * ADDITIONAL DETAILS...Winds will be strongest through this morning.

 weather.gov